Covenant. Kingdom. Canon.

 Research

 As part of my PhD, I’m writing on the rhetoric of Deuteronomy 16:18-18:22.
-Most recently, my work has been focused on exploring how covenant rhetoric, ritual, and textual authority converge in the closing chapters of Moses’ life.
+Most recently, my work has been focused on exploring how covenant rhetoric, ritual, sacred space, and textual authority converge in the closing chapters of Moses’ life.
 I share updates, reflections, and accessible explanations of my research in an ongoing blog series.

 Books